DavidB137/spsp/README.md

 It's an extensible framework for publish-subscribe pattern.

-### Reliability
+Main goal is to create highly reliable platform for message delivery from and to IoT devices while taking into account protocol-specific, performance and power restrictions.

-As reliability is important, the whole system aims to be a highly reliable platform while taking into account protocol-specific and performance restrictions.
-There's not a 100 % guarantee of message delivery from client to the MQTT[^mqtt] broker, but with correct settings, you can get extremely close.
+This project is currently in initial development phase, there's not yet a stable version and API may change.

-No retrasmission logic between *nodes* is implemented, because it's highly application-specific, but the *node* always knows whether data have or have not beed delivered, so you can implement it yourself.
+There shouldn't be drastic changes, however.

 ## Usage